luismond/tm2tb/README.md

 ```

-The values represents the similarities between the source terms and the target terms.
+The values represent the similarities between the source terms and the target terms.

 ### Extracting terms from bilingual documents

-Furthermore, tm2tb can also extract bilingual terms from bilingual documents.
+Furthermore, tm2tb can also extract and match terms from bilingual documents.
 Let's take a small translation file:

 ```
                                                  src                                                trg